 STORMWATER DRAINAGE SYSTEM MAINTENANCE AGREEMENT AND RELEASE FROM LIABILITY

-IN CONSIDERATION OF Site Plan approval granted by the Planning Board of the City of Portland to a plan entitled Seaport Lofts prepared for 113 Newbury Street , LLC, located at c/o Atlas Investment Group, LLC, 35 Fay Street, 107B , Boston, MA 02118 by Sebago Technics, Inc. (engineers) that comprise Sheet 1 through Sheet 14, last revised June 20, 2014, and pursuant to a condition thereof, 113 Newbury Street, LLC (owner) the owner of the subject premises, does hereby agree, for itself, its successors and assigns (the “Owner”), as follows:
+IN CONSIDERATION OF the Site Plan approval granted by the Planning Board of the City of Portland, Maine with respect to a site plan entitled “Seaport Lofts Site Plan” prepared for 113 Newbury Street , LLC,by Sebago Technics, Inc. (Sheet 1 through Sheet 14), dated July 26, 2014 and last revised June 20, 2014 (the “Plan”), and pursuant to a condition of such approval, 113 Newbury Street, LLC, a Maine limited liability company, the owner of the subject premises, such premises being more particularly described on Exhibit A attached hereto (the “Property”), does hereby agree, for itself and its successors and assigns (as applicable, the “Owner”), as follows:

 Maintenance Agreement

-That it will, at its own cost and expense and at all times in perpetuity, maintain in good repair and in proper working order the storm water drainage system, as shown on said plan, including but not limited to the Subsurface Stormwater Detention System , StormTech Isolator Row, piping, valves, etc. in strict compliance with the Maintenance of Facilities as described in Inspection, Maintenance and Housekeeping Plan dated August 29, 2013 and Chapter 32 of the Portland City Code.
-Owner of the subject premises further agrees to keep a Stormwater Maintenance Log that will be made available for inspection by the City of Portland upon reasonable notice and request.
+Owner, will, at its own cost and expense and at all times in perpetuity, maintain in good repair and in proper working order the storm water drainage system on the Property, as shown on the Plan, including but not limited to the Subsurface Stormwater Detention System , StormTech Isolator Row, piping, and valves,. in strict compliance with the “Maintenance of Facilities” provisions contained in the Inspection, Maintenance and Housekeeping Plan dated August 29, 2013, and Chapter 32 of the Portland City Code.
+Owner further agrees to keep a Stormwater Maintenance Log that will be made available for inspection by the City of Portland upon reasonable notice and request.

-This Agreement is for the benefit of the said City of Portland and all persons in lawful possession of the property; further, that the said City of Portland may enforce this Agreement by an action at law or in equity in any court of competent jurisdiction; further, that after giving the Owner written notice as described in this Agreement, and a stated time to perform, that the said City of Portland, by its authorized agents or representatives, may, but is not obligated to, enter upon the property in question to maintain, repair, or replace said stormwater drainage system, in the event of any failure or neglect thereof, the cost and expense thereof to be reimbursed in full to the said City of Portland by the Owner upon written demand.
-Any funds owed to the City under this paragraph shall be secured by a lien on the property.
+This Agreement is for the benefit of the said City of Portland and all persons in lawful possession of the Property; further, that the City of Portland may enforce this Agreement by an action at law or in equity in any court of competent jurisdiction; further, that after giving Owner written notice as described in this Agreement, and a stated time to perform, that the City of Portland, by its authorized agents or representatives, may, but is not obligated to, enter upon the Property to maintain, repair, or replace said stormwater drainage system, in the event of any failure or neglect thereof, the cost and expense thereof to be reimbursed in full to the City of Portland by the Owner within thirty (30) days of written demand therefor.
+Any funds owed to the City under this paragraph shall be secured by a lien on the Property as provided below.

-This Agreement shall bind the undersigned only so long as it retains any interest in said premises, and shall run with the land and be binding upon the Owner’s successors and assigns as their interests may from time to time appear.
-The Owner agrees to provide a copy of this Agreement to any successor or assign and to forward to the City an Addendum signed by any successor or assign in which the successor or assign states that the successor or assign has read the Agreement, agrees to all its terms and conditions.
+This Agreement shall bind the undersigned, or any successor Owner, only so long as it or they retain(s) an interest in the Property, and shall run with the land and be binding upon such Owner’s successors and assigns as their interests may from time to time appear.
+The undersigned intends to develop the Property as condominiums and in such event, the condominium association would become a successor to the obligations under this Agreement.
+Any Owner agrees to provide a copy of this Agreement to any successor or assign and to forward to the City an Addendum signed by any successor or assign in which the successor or assign states that the successor or assign has read the Agreement and agrees to all its terms and conditions.

-For the purpose of this Agreement the real estate shown by chart, block and lot number in the records on file in the City Assessor’s office shall constitute “the property” that may be entered by the City and liened if the City is not paid all of its costs and charges following the mailing of a written demand for payment to the Owner pursuant to the process and with the same force and effect as that established by 36 M.R.S.A. §§ 942 and 943 for real estate tax liens.
+For the purpose of this Agreement, the real estate shown by chart, block and lot number in the records on file in the City Assessor’s office shall constitute the “Property” that may be entered by the City and liened as provided above if the City is not paid all of its costs and charges following the mailing of a written demand for payment to the Owner pursuant to the process and with the same force and effect as that established by 36 M.R.S.A. §§ 942 and 943 for real estate tax liens.